CamCove-Crichton/Whiskey-d_Away/README.md

 - Then moved onto getting the remove item from basket to work with the view and url which was created
 - Added in a basket_tools file to assist with things like having a function to calculate the line item totals
 - Then moved onto creating the html files for the toast messages to be able to display human readable messages to the user in an elegant way
+- Had an issue with my Codeanywhere hours, so I had to switch to using Gitpod, and in turn had to add all my database again.
+After doing so, I also updated the Booking and BookingLineItem models to move forward with being able to being work on the booking process and taking payments

 ### Future Developments